Review of The Farm and Q & A with Joanne Ramos

 Jane, a young, single Filipina mom with an infant, no husband and no secure place to live, decides to leave her own baby with her cousin, Ate, and take a job at Golden Oaks, where she will make enough money to better her life.
 She is chosen to be a Host, living in a luxury house in the middle of the countryside where her only job is to rest and keep the baby inside her healthy.
 Nine months is a long time to be separated from your family and as time goes on, Jane starts to question the value of that big paycheck versus her sacrifices associated with being away.
 She is worried about her young daughter and her cousin, and is unsure the money alone is an adequate tradeoff for the painful separation and the missing of milestones.

 Joanne Ramos takes a look at class status; what poor women will give up to ultimately improve their lives, and what wealthy women give up to avoid inconvenience.
 How much is worth sacrificing for the American Dream?
 This is a thought provoking, emotionally charged novel I highly recommend!
-PREORDER TODAY– available May 7, 2019.
+Available on Amazon Today.

 The Farm is part of the Bedside Reading program where books are placed on the nightstand at 5 star, luxury and boutique hotels.